oVirt/ocp-lab-setup/INSTALLATION.md

 ./35-add-ovirt-hosts.sh
 ```

 Add the templates to the RHV.
 If required, modify the vm-worker.template according to your needs first.
+As an example, in the template, you can only define a pre-requisite for NUMA.
+To actually enable multi-NUMA VMs, see step [Enable multi-NUMA VMs](#enable-multi-numa-vms).
 ```bash
 ./40-add-templates.sh
 ```